<< Return to Articles index

 Probate Avoidance

-Depending on the size of the estate and identities of the executors, Virginia requires the executor of the estate to prepare and file various documents when administering the estate.
+Depending upon the size of the estate and identities of the executors, Virginia requires the executor of the estate to prepare and file various documents when administering the estate.
 These documents take time and money to prepare and file.
+In addition, if you own real estate in another state, the executor may be required to go through the probate process in the other state.

 The probate requirements can be avoided by using a revocable trust since assets held in the trust or directed to go to the trust by a beneficiary designation are not probate assets.